Blend theory and work experience in our early childhood education program - 2019/2020

 - Students are required upon graduation and prior to working as an Early Childhood Educator to join the College of Early Childhood Educators (www.college-ece.ca).

-- Students who graduate from this program and wish to transfer to another Human Services program at Fanshawe College, may qualify for some internal credits that have already been achieved.
+- Students who graduate from this program and wish to transfer to another Community Services program at Fanshawe College, may qualify for some internal credits that have already been achieved.

 - Graduates of this program, once they have completed a bridge program, can enter into Level 5 of the Honours Bachelor of Early Childhood Leadership Degree program at Fanshawe College.